 Dr. Wypij also collaborates with the Severe Malaria in African Children (SMAC) clinical research network, involving investigators in the United States, Africa, and Europe.
 Recent work has focused on the association of acid/base balance and pigment to malaria mortality in a cohort of over 26,000 hospital admissions in five African countries.
 Current focus is on the use of classification trees, generalized additive models, and frailty survival models to predict mortality among African malaria patients, as well as assessing the clinical significance of eye examinations in predicting “true” cerebral malaria and to brain histology (in fatal cases).

-As Director of Graduate Studies, Dr. Wypij oversees admissions and recruitment, funding, student advising, orientation, teaching and research assistantships, and related student administration activities in the Department of Biostatistics at HSPH.
+As the Co-Director of the Biostatistics Master’s Program, Dr. Wypij oversees admissions and recruitment, funding, student advising, orientation, teaching and research assistantships, and related SM student administration activities in the Department of Biostatistics at HSPH.
 He is an award-winning teacher at HSPH, and he has also taught short courses in biostatistics and clinical research methods in Brazil, Gabon, Greece, Italy, Portugal, and at Children’s Hospital Boston.

 Ph.D., 1987, Cornell University